phensd/Auto-Picture-Puzzle/README.md

 W64DevKit allows for use of common GNU tools found on most Linux distributions through the windows command line, including a C and C++ compiler, making this process much simpler.

-### Download and install CMAKE:
+### Download and install CMake
 [CMake for windows can be found here, with a convenient installer that will automatically add CMake to your PATH variable.](https://cmake.org/download/)

-### Download the Raylib repo, compile the library and install it:
+### Download the Raylib repo, compile the library and install it

 First, [Download the raylib repo and extract it somewhere accessible](https://github.com/raysan5/raylib)

 Then, [Follow the previous instructions on how to modify the root folder's CMakeOptions.txt for this project](#edit-cmakeoptionstxt-to-support-more-image-formats). **This step should not be skipped.**

-Now, Open a Command Prompt with **administrator privileges** and run the following commands:
+Now, Open a Command Prompt with **administrator privileges** and run the following commands
 ```
 #Go to the Raylib source directory, and make a build directory, then change to it.
-cd <the path to the extracted Raylib repo>
+cd <the path to the extracted Raylib source>
 mkdir build
 cd build